 Spend What You Can Afford

-Whether you want a $400 mattress, or you can afford to spend more on one, you should decide how much you want to spend and stick to that budget as you shop.
+Whether you want a $400 mattress, a $200 mattress, or you can afford to spend more on one, you should decide how much you want to spend and stick to that budget as you shop.
 Deane Halfpenny, a pain medicine consultant, recommends spending more to get a mattress that will keep you comfortable as you toss and turn at night.
 The more the bed shakes and wobbles, the tireder you’ll feel in the morning.
 Cheaper beds often offer less support than more expensive beds do, which can make you feel more tired after a night of rest than you did when you went to bed the night before.
 Halfpenny also recommends picking a bed that offers more support but one that is not too firm.
 A firm or hard mattress can make your muscles tense up and stop the flow of blood through your body.
 With a little research, you can find an affordable mattress that offers all the necessary support.